 What is PTSD?

-We often think about PTSD when a man or woman returns from active combat, and is traumatized by the experience.
+We often think of PTSD when a man or woman returns from active combat, and is traumatized by the experience.
 You might over-react to an unexpected sound, or bright light, or a voice.
-The trigger could be a well-intended pat on your back, or you might awaken at night after a nightmare, and the nightmare still seems real.
+The trigger could be a well-intended pat on your back, or you might awaken at night after a nightmare … and the nightmare still seems real.

 Flashbacks of the traumatic event are common, and seem so real to you that you believe you’re back in that experience.
 As a result, you may treat the loved ones around you as though they are part of that terrible drama, and react toward them in a way you never would if you were feeling like your normal self.